zama-ai/concrete-ml/docs/built-in-models/pandas.md

 # Assert that FHE predictions are the same as the clear predictions
 print(
     f"{(y_pred_fhe == y_pred_clear).sum()} "
-    f"examples over {len(y_pred_fhe)} have a FHE inference equal to the clear inference."
+    f"examples over {len(y_pred_fhe)} have an FHE inference equal to the clear inference."
 )

 # Output:
-    # 100 examples over 100 have a FHE inference equal to the clear inference.
+    # 100 examples over 100 have an FHE inference equal to the clear inference.
 ```